pagadesantosh/all_about_front_end/README.md

 ### Category_3 (Backend + Database)

-- If you are more into Frontend and have good experience on backend then you can expect the following
+- If you are more into Frontend and have good experience on backend then you can should go through following

 1. Folder---> Node.js
-2. CI CD pipeline basics with Docker .yml scripts configuration (Currently not present in my repositories)
+2. CI CD pipeline basics
+3. Docker .yml scripts configuration (Currently not present in my repository)

 --------